Moataz-AbdElKhalek/hackable.ca_writeups/pwnables/buffer overflow/buffer overflow1.md

 # Solution

+1. Analyzing code
+2. crafting our buffer overflow input

+## Analyzing code
-looking at the sourcecode we notice that this is an easy buffer overflow example.
+Looking at the sourcecode we notice that this is an easy buffer overflow example.